 Proudly they replied, 'Karnat has won and Kanchi has lost.'

-The minister's face became grave, the king's eyes red and the clown began to laugh aloud.
+The minister's face became grave, the king's eyes red and the clown began to loudly laugh.

 When the king returned with his soldiers the children were still playing.